Latest additions and latest news:

 This edition contains features on:

-- A look at research into the benefits of team sport
+- Research into the financial value of grassroots sport

 - A variety of general information of interest and new resources of use